 Subdividing land is often a part of retirement or estate planning, farm succession planning, or an opportunity for new development.
-Subdividing a parcel requires provincial and municipal approval and may require rezoning (learn more by clicking here).
-The province requires that subdivisions follow a specific process that can take between 3 and 6 months altogether.
+Subdividing a parcel requires provincial and municipal approval and may require rezoning.
+The province requires that subdivisions follow a specific process that can take between 3 and 6 months.

 1. Contact the RM Planning Department at (306) 347-2963 or email at email@example.com.
 Planning staff can help identify any constraints or requirements that the applicant should address before applying to the province.